 From this powerful keynote, you will learn the strong but invisible effects of Us-vs-Them on our decision-making, judgments, and relationships.
 Most importantly, you will discover how to use advanced leadership skills to overcome these divisions.
 As a result, you can cultivate a harmonious and productive atmosphere for your followers and partners.

 Learning Objectives ~ Get answers to these crucial questions:

 - What compels our brains to seek group affiliation?

 - How does the brain respond to Us and to Them?

 - How do we reduce this unconscious bias?

-- Why does Diversity, Equity and Inclusion often fail?
+- Why does Diversity, Equity, and Inclusion training often fail?

 - What can leaders do to bring people together?

 The answers to these questions are critical to the times we live in.
 Neuroscience can give us valuable insights into the creation of the Us-vs-Them conflict.
 We can see that these unconscious biases are not set in stone, and can be unlearned and abandoned.